 Xi’an is perhaps most famous for the discovery of Emperor Qin’s Terracotta Warriors.
 Discovered in 1974 by local farmers digging a well, the 2,200 year old terracotta warriors comprise of more than 7,000 life-sized soldiers standing battle-ready in excavated pits under the cover of a modern protective hanger.
 No two faces are alike – each is said to be an individual portrait.
 Today, we visit the archaeological site of the Terracotta Warriors and a workshop where crafts people make clay warrior replicas.
-This evening we offer an optional Tang Dynasty add-on dinner and performance with Chang’an music and dance originally performed for the illustrious Tang emperors, book with your travel consultant to secure your place.
+Tonight, we welcome you to join the optional Tang Dynasty Show, which includes dinner, a traditional performance and transfers (bookable locally).

 Overnight: Xi'an | Breakfast, Lunch

 Arrive Shanghai and hotel check in.
 Focus your eyes on spectacular Shanghai.
 Perhaps China’s most modern city, its amazing Pudong skyline is breathtaking.
 After time to freshen up we enjoy a tour of the Yuyuan Garden, old Shanghai, the Bund and take a Huangpu River cruise.